INTRODUCTION TO TRIGONOMETRY

+‘Trigonometry’ derives from the Greek, meaning literally ‘triangle measuring’.
 Because ‘trigonometry’ is such a long word, people often informally abbreviate it as ‘trig’.

+The tools developed in trigonometry complement and expand those developed in geometry.
 For example, geometry's ‘ASA’ (angle-side-angle) congruence theorem states that a unique triangle is formed by two angles and the included side.
 But what are the lengths (measures) of those remaining two sides?
 Trigonometry gives the answer.

-Trigonometry is used heavily in calculus (e.g., related rate problems and integration techniques),
+Trigonometry is used heavily in calculus (e.g., related rate problems and integration techniques), which is why it comprises a large part of any precalculus course.

+Trigonometry is used in astronomy, navigation, architecture and land-surveying.
+The trigonometric functions are invaluable in studying any periodic (repetitive) phenomena.
 Love your cell phone and music CDs?
 Signal processing, noise cancellation, and music coding all use trigonometry.

-the Right Triangle and Unit Circle Approaches
+Two Basic Approaches to Trigonometry: the Right Triangle and Unit Circle Approaches

 There are two basic approaches to trigonometry:

 These two approaches are ‘introduced via sketches’ below, and discussed thoroughly in the next two sections.
+You must know both approaches, because different problems favor one over the other.

-Although at first glance the two approaches might seem totally different, they are actually beautifully intertwined:
+Although at first glance the two approaches might seem totally different, they are actually beautifully intertwined: take one approach, apply a smidgeon of similar triangle theory, and the other pops out!

-Goal of both the Right Triangle and Unit Circle Approaches to Trigonometry
+Goal of Both the Right Triangle and Unit Circle Approaches to Trigonometry

 Both the ‘right triangle’ and ‘unit circle’ approaches have the same goal—to define the primary two trigonometric functions.
+These two functions are called sine and cosine:

 formal (long) names: sine cosine